Table of Contents

-2.2 The customer can submit the offer using the online order form integrated in the seller's online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer for the goods in the shopping cart by clicking the button that concludes the ordering process.
-Furthermore, the customer can also submit the offer to the seller by phone, email or online contact form.
+2.2 The customer can submit the offer via the online order form integrated in the seller's online shop.
+After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer with regard to the goods contained in the shopping cart by clicking the button that concludes the ordering process.
+Furthermore, the customer can also submit the offer to the seller by e-mail, using the online contact form or by telephone.

 2.3 The seller can accept the customer's offer within five days,

 - By sending the customer a written order confirmation or an order confirmation in text form (fax or e-mail), in which case the receipt of the order confirmation by the customer is decisive, or

 - By delivering the ordered goods to the customer, in so far as the access of the goods to the customer is relevant, or

 - by asking the customer to pay after placing his order.